-6.1 This Part sets out member obligations under these Terms of Reference.
-If a member fails to comply with these obligations, we may refer the member's failure to a relevant regulator.
+This Part sets out member obligations under these Terms of Reference.
+If a member fails to comply with these obligations, we may refer the member's failure to a relevant regulator (including members joined or assisting as outlined in clauses 2.22 and 2.23).